These Salt and Vinegar roasted potatoes are crispy, tangy and all round delicious. Perfect as a side or served as finger food with a dip!

 - Large Greaseproof Baking Tray (for roasting potatoes)

 - Sharp Knife & Chopping Board (for chives)

 - 2lb / 1kg Baking Potatoes, diced into chunks

 - 1 1/2 cups / 375ml White Distilled Malt Vinegar (see notes)

 - 1 tbsp Flaky Sea Salt, plus more as needed (see notes)

 - 1 tbsp finely diced Chives, to serve

 - good pinch of Black Pepper

 - Place potatoes into a pot and add 1 1/2 cups vinegar with 3 cups cold water (or enough to just about cover the potatoes).
 Add in 1 tbsp salt, give it a stir then bring to a boil.
-Cook until knife tender, around 20mins depending on size of potato chunks.
+Cook until knife tender, around 25mins depending on the size of potato chunks.

 - Add potatoes to a large baking tray along with 2 tbsp olive oil and a good pinch of salt and black pepper.
 Give it all a good mix then pop in the oven for 35-45mins, or until golden and crunchy, tossing everything once of twice during.